-In 2018, we awarded equity in the form of RSUs, which vest based on continued service, as well as RSUs granted as performance accelerated restricted stock, or PARS, under our 2011 Equity Incentive Plan.
-The Compensation Committee first implemented our PARS program and began granting PARS RSUs in March 2018 to reward our top talent for Company performance and incentivize them to remain with the Company.
-These PARS RSUs are designed to encourage our executive staff and other selected top talent, including our NEOs, to focus on initiatives that promote the achievement of specified stock price targets and our long-term goals.
-A portion of the RSUs granted in 2018 are subject to time-based vesting and generally vest in two equal installments on the first and second anniversaries of the grant date.
-The remaining RSUs granted in 2018 as PARS awards are generally eligible to vest on the first anniversary of the grant date based on the performance of our stock price and the achievement of CEO performance goals, subject to continued service through the vesting date.
+We award equity in the form of time- and performance-based RSUs under our Performance Accelerated Restricted Stock Program for 2019, or our 2019 PARS Program.
+The Compensation Committee implemented our 2019 PARS Program to reward our top talent for Company performance and incentivize them to remain with the Company.
+Our 2019 PARS Program is designed to encourage our executive staff and other selected top talent, including our NEOs, to focus on initiatives that promote the achievement of specified stock price targets and our long-term goals.
+The time-based vesting RSUs granted under our 2019 PARS Program were generally eligible to vest on the first and second anniversaries of the grant date.
+The remaining RSUs granted under our 2019 PARS Program were generally eligible to vest on the first anniversary of the grant date based on either (i) the performance of our stock price or (ii) the achievement of CEO performance goals, in either case subject to continued service through the vesting date.
+If the stock price and CEO performance goals were not met, then the performance-based RSUs would not have vested and would have been forfeited.
+In addition, achievement of stock price and CEO performance goals would not have accelerated the vesting of the RSUs subject to time-based vesting.